spdegabrielle/rgb-vortex-core/README.md

 You can repeat steps 2 ~ 5 to program multiple keys in a single session.

+### More:

+> * Support Fn layer (e.g., Fn + A) to program.

+unclear what above line means

+* Support time delay, press 15ms key (Fn + T) each time to delay 15ms, press 0.1s key (Fn + G) each time to delay 0.1s, press 0.5s key (Fn + B) each time to delay 0.5s.
+Consecutive delay will add up but will only be counted as 1 key stroke.
+Every key can program up to 32 key strokes.

+* If there is no key pressed for 15 sec. in programming mode, it will back to normal mode.

-> Restore to factory default:
+## Restore to factory default:

-> 1. Press and hold **Fn** + **R**, L_spacebar LED will be flashing in white color for 5 seconds, then the layer will restore to default.
+Reset layer: Press and hold **Fn** + **R**, L_spacebar LED will be flashing in white color for 5 seconds, then the layer will restore to default.

-> 2. Press and hold both **Alt**, L_spacebar LED will be flashing in white color for 5 seconds it will clean all layers’ key codes if you had programmed. (return to default layer.)
+Clear all layers: Press and hold both **Alt**, L_spacebar LED will be flashing in white color for 5 seconds it will clean all layers’ key codes if you had programmed. (return to default layer.)

+##

 ----